newbridgelabs/nbcc_lms/README.md

 ## Usage

-### For Church Administrators
+### For Pastors/Admins

-1. **Upload Study Materials**
-   - Prepare a PDF document (up to 30 pages recommended)
-   - The system will automatically split it into 5 sections
+1. **Create Sermons**
-   - Upload through the admin interface (to be implemented)
+   - Login to the admin dashboard at `/admin/sermons`
+   - Create a new sermon with title, date, and scripture reference
+   - Add questions for congregation interaction

-2. **Monitor Progress**
+2. **Manage Questions**
-   - View member progress through the dashboard
+   - Set questions as "Private Notes" (personal reflection)
+   - Set questions as "Public Q&A" (questions for pastor)
-   - Track completion rates and engagement
+   - Reorder and edit questions as needed

+3. **Review Q&A**
+   - View submitted public questions anonymously
+   - Respond to questions for next week's session

-### For Church Members
+### For Congregation Members

-1. **Register and Verify**
-   - Create an account with email verification
+1. **Join Sermon**
+   - Login and select the current sermon
+   - Work through private reflection questions
+   - Take personal notes that only you can see

+2. **Ask Questions**
+   - Submit questions for the pastor in the public Q&A section
+   - Questions are submitted anonymously
-   - Or sign in with Google
+   - View responses in future sessions

-2. **Study Materials**
-   - Progress through 5 sections of study materials
-   - Each section must be completed before proceeding to the next

-3. **Complete Agreement**
-   - Fill out the membership agreement form
-   - Provide digital signature
-   - Receive PDF copy via email

 ## Deployment